UnknownMind602/ViolaTuah/README.md

 Modern LEVEL5 modding made easy!

 ## Special thanks to
-**onepiecefreak3** for helping me, **Tinifan** for allowing me to use his CfgBin library, and finally, **Light** and **Plasma** for testing Viola extensively!
+**onepiecefreak3** for helping me, **Tinifan** for allowing me to use his CfgBin library, and finally, **Light** and **Plasma** for testing ViolaTuah extensively!

 ## What is ViolaTuah?
-Viola is an all-in-one tool to manage, create, and analyze modern LEVEL5 games.
+ViolaTuah is an all-in-one tool to manage, create, and analyze modern LEVEL5 games.
 You see, these newer LEVEL5 games all use various CPK files to store the game's files, and they keep track of which file is in which CPK in the cpk_list.cfg.bin file, along with their sizes.

 ## Why is ViolaTuah even needed?
-Viola can dump these pesky, CPK-filled filesystems into clean and coherent filesystems, and instead of distributing the entire CPK you are editing every time you want to release a mod - You can pack your mod with Viola and only distribute the files you edited - no CPKS involved!
+ViolaTuah can dump these pesky, CPK-filled filesystems into clean and coherent filesystems, and instead of distributing the entire CPK you are editing every time you want to release a mod - You can pack your mod with ViolaTuah and only distribute the files you edited - no CPKS involved!
 This results in a better development experience and a **massive file size decrease!**

 ## Quickstart